 - The innovation process

-- Appropriate business models for commercialisation of business idea
+- The appropriate business models for commercialisation of business idea

 - Financial forecasting

-- Sources of funding of funding and the investment process
+- The sources of funding and the investment process

 - IP protection

 The recent financial crisis has focussed attention on the measurement and management of financial risks in financial institutions and in corporations.

 The aim of the course is to help you understand the sources of risk in corporations and financial institutions, and to provide a clear understanding of the nature and practical use of modern derivative instruments, both exchange traded and over the counter, in managing these risks.